 Public Safety and Law Enforcement Leadership

 As the first higher education institution in Minnesota to offer public safety supervisory and executive education, this program educates professionals who aspire to be leaders in their organizations.
-Both the cohort-based in-person program and the online program encourage collegial learning and networking.
+The cohort-based in-person program encourages collegial learning and networking.
 You will join an unsurpassed network of more than 20 alumni currently working as police chiefs in Minnesota (Chiefs List).
 You will learn from core faculty and experienced police educators who bring diverse perspectives and provide personal attention.

 - The cohort-based, in-person, program meets on Tuesday evenings September through June for two years, with a special opportunity to earn three credits during the summer during a week in Washington, DC, studying federal and national policy making.

 - As a cohort you will take one 8-week class at a time together for two school years.

 Weekly 5:00 - 9:30 P.M.

 - A cumulative minimum undergraduate G.P.A. of 2.75 (4.0 scale)

 If you do not meet the above requirement(s), you may be eligible for conditional admission, which requires:

 - The completion of a standardized test, such as the Miller Analogies Test (MAT), GRE, GMAT or LSAT

 - A possible interview with an admissions person/committee.